PDC Chairman Barry Hearn has revealed Raymond van Barneveld is still in the running for a Premier League place in…

 “It’s a decision between us and Sky, they have two wildcard picks and I have four wildcard picks.”

-Premier League line-up, which features the world’s top four ranked players plus a further six wildcards, is traditionally announced by Hearn prior to the World Championship final on New Year’s Day.
+The Unibet Premier League line-up, which features the world’s top four ranked players plus a further six wildcards, is traditionally announced by Hearn prior to the World Championship final on New Year’s Day.

 Van Barneveld has been an ever-present in the sport’s most prestigious invitational since joining the PDC in 2006, and Hearn says the Dutchman’s stature alone could be enough to see him retain his place.